How to Practice Dance Alone (and Actually Improve)

 Dance Tips and Advice, Adult Beginners Jenny Levina Dance Tips and Advice, Adult Beginners Jenny Levina

-Embracing the Dance Journey: Part I - A Guide for Adult Dancers Committing to Regular Practice
+Embracing the Dance Journey: Part One - A Guide for Adult Dancers Committing to Regular Practice

 Rest is an integral part of any fitness regimen, including dancing.
 As you increase your practice frequency and the complexity level of your dancing, your body will need time to recover.
 Overworking can lead to injuries and burnout, hampering your progress.
 Make it a point to include rest days in your schedule.
 Then stick to the schedule, even if you feel like practicing.
 Use the time to relax, stretch, or engage in gentle activities that promote recovery.
 My personal favorite is watching dance videos on youtube (while plumped down on the couch, like a lump).
 It allows me to still enjoy dance, but lets my body recover.